mlundine/rasterguru/README.md

 Convert csv points to kml will take a csv with columns 'name', 'lat', 'long' and then convert this to a kml.

-Coming soon: Raster Differencing With Shapefile Masks, Constructing Multiband Rasters, Projecting Rasters.
+Coming soon: Zonal Statistics, Constructing Multiband Rasters, Projecting Rasters, Polygon to Raster, Raster to Polygon.